Charleston vs Park City

 Which city has higher STR taxes — Charleston or Park City?

 Charleston charges ~14% combined (5% state sales + 2% state accommodations + 2% county + 2% city + local option taxes), while Park City charges ~8.6% combined (state + local sales + 1% municipal TRT + 0.32% state TRT).
-Compare the full breakdown in the table above.
+Notably, Park City benefits from automatic platform tax collection, while hosts in Charleston must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?